November 14, 2017

 Heat can degrade overall system performance (such as throughput, range and interference resolution).
 As a result, it’s important to design systems by choosing RFFE components that mitigate the heat.
 In the transmit chain, the focus should be on balancing link budget needs such as system linear power.

 As devices move from 802.11ac to 802.11ax capability, product manufacturers must focus on using more efficient components.
 Qorvo challenges its design teams to increase linear power without increasing power dissipation — designing higher throughput devices with the same power consumption as previous generations.
-One example is the upcoming QPF4528, an 802.11ax 5 GHz FEM that transmits linear powers achieving -47 dB EVM — above the current QPF4538 FEM, an 802.11ac 5 GHz FEM that achieves ‑43 dB EVM with the lower maximum power dissipation.
+One example is the QPF4528, an 802.11ax 5 GHz FEM that transmits linear powers achieving -47 dB EVM — above the current QPF4538 FEM, an 802.11ac 5 GHz FEM that achieves ‑43 dB EVM with the lower maximum power dissipation.

 Another product that integrates all the aspects of heat mitigation is Qorvo’s QPF7200, a fully integrated front-end module (iFEM) that reduces weight and design complexity while also decreasing system heat.
 The QPF7200 module: